 The introduction of RTS students fees from 1 January 2016

-From 1 January 2016, institutions will be able to charge RTS students undertaking Higher Degree by Research courses a contribution towards the costs of that degree.
+Subject to the passage of legislation, from 1 January 2016, institutions will be able to charge RTS students undertaking Higher Degree by Research courses a contribution towards the costs of that degree.

 The maximum student contribution rate will be set at $3,900 per year for a full time student in high-cost course.
 High-cost degrees include science, engineering, medical studies, pharmacy, dentistry, veterinary studies, human movement and psychology.